 In my opinion, the best time of year to visit Mount Rainier National Park is between the months of July and September, when the temperatures are the warmest.
 But as I mentioned before, I’m not much of a snow person.
 For those of you who love the snow, you can pretty much visit any time of year, as long as the roads are passable.

 If you have young kids and are thinking of introducing them to hiking, Mount Rainier is a great place to start.
-Though there are plenty of long Mt.
+While there are plenty of long Mt.
 Rainier hikes, include the 93 mile long Wonderland Trail, which circumnavigates the mountain, there are also a good number of short easy hikes.
 Here are my five favorite easy Mount Rainier hikes for kids.

 Located 1.9 miles southwest of Longmire, one of the visitors center situated in the southwest corner of the park, Twin Firs is an easy .4 mile loop through old growth forest.
 It’s really short, with only a few uphills, which makes it a good introductory hike for kids.